gabriellemalate/MoodMemory/README.md

 ### Features

 - I want to log my mood without having to think about what to write.
 (AddMood Prompts)
-- I want to log if my medications are effective and how it affects my mood.
-(Medication Log)
 - I want to log my mood with consisent necessary information.
 (Required Add Inputs)
-- I want to have the options to extend my logs on days I have more time and energy.
-(Extended AddMood Prompts)
 - I want the ability look at my moods and easily assess patterns.
 (Mood Maps)
 - I want an easy, succinct way to explain how I feel. ('"Emoji-Emotion Display" Choices' Array)
 - I want a place where I can peruse through all of my past moods.
 (Mood Logs Tab)
-- I want clarity on what events cause certain moods for me.
-(Impactful Event Input and Trigger Input)
-- I want to factor in my menstruation cycle into my mood tracking  (Menses Input)
-- I want the ability to look back through years of my logs and see patterns (Scrollable Mood Maps feature)
+- I want the ability to look back through years of my logs and see patterns (Toggle Mood Map)
-- *display only for this submission* I want to store new and old memories that are becoming fleeting.
-(Memory Add)
-- *nice to have* I want the ability to scroll through all the memories I've logged (Memories Library)

 ## Implementation